 The weather in Svalbard is often calm during the summer months

-4. Myth – A smaller vessel is more uncomfortable
+4. Myth – A smaller ship is more uncomfortable

-The vessels we use on our voyages are designed to take small groups of 12 or 48 comfortably on an expedition in the polar regions.
+The ships we use on our voyages are designed to take small groups of 12 comfortably on an expedition in the polar regions.

-Each vessel we work with has different facilities and cabin arrangements.
+Each expedition ship we work with has different facilities and cabin arrangements.
 To see the vessels please visit our vessels page.
-All our vessels have a chef onboard who will prepare 3 tasty meals per day.
+All our ships have a chef onboard who will prepare 3 tasty meals per day.

 Exploring the sea ice to the north of Svalbard

 5. Myth – I will see less on a small ship

 Far from it.
 Here at Secret Atlas we go that extra mile to ensure our guests get to see as much as possible.

 While every voyage varies, our expeditions usually cover the same distance as larger expedition ships.
 What is really great about a small group is that you spend a lot more time exploring and less time waiting to go ashore.
 We can fit all our guests in the Zodiacs at the same time on all our voyages.

 During the days we prioritise shore landings and your expedition leader will work tirelessly to ensure you see the most that your destination has to offer.